-- Indictable prosecution applies in the more serious offences which may be heard in the Crown Court. - Summary prosecution applies to cases which may be heard in the Magistrates' Courts. - A caution is a formal reprimand administered by the police.
-Whilst it is not a conviction it is recorded on a person's criminal record for a period of 30 months for youths and 5 years for adults. - An informed warning is also a formal reprimand administered by police and is recorded on a person's criminal record for a period of 12 months. - A diversionary youth conference is an alternative to prosecution in court and may be used in cases where the defendant is a youth.
+- Indictable prosecution applies in the more serious offences which may be heard in the Crown - Summary prosecution applies to cases which may be heard in the Magistrates' Courts. - A caution is a formal reprimand administered by the police.
+Whilst it is not a conviction it is recorded on a person's criminal record. - An informed warning is also a formal reprimand administered by police and is recorded on a person's criminal record. - A diversionary youth conference is an alternative to prosecution in court and may be used in cases where the defendant is a youth.
 This type of restorative conference may involve a number of parties, including the defendant, the victim and police.
-A youth conference is a formal process, and although not a conviction, is recorded on a person's criminal record for a period of 30 months. - 'Other' diversionary options include referrals to the NI Driver Improvement Scheme or to a Community Restorative Justice Scheme. - It should be noted that diversionary options are only available to prosecutors if the defendant admits that he/she has committed the offence and agrees to accept and participate in the diversionary option. - A decision for no prosecution will be taken if the prosecutor decides that in any case being considered there is insufficient evidence or that it is not in the public interest to prosecute (see note regarding the Test for Prosecution below).
+A youth conference is a formal process, and although not a conviction, is recorded on a person's criminal record. - 'Other' diversionary options include referrals to the National Driver Alertness Scheme or to a Community Restorative Justice Scheme. - It should be noted that diversionary options (with the exception of the National Driver Alertness Scheme) are only available to prosecutors if the defendant admits that he/she has committed the offence and agrees to accept and participate in the diversionary option. - A decision for no prosecution will be taken if the prosecutor decides that in any case being considered there is insufficient evidence or that it is not in the public interest to prosecute (see note regarding the Test for Prosecution below).